 Turns out, I was using an audio interface with a professional line level while my keyboard was sending a consumer line level signal.
 Once I got the right gear and matched my line levels, my audio was crisp, clear, and loud enough to impress even the most discerning listeners.

 You might be wondering, “Why should I care about line level as a music producer or audio engineer?”
-Well, my audio-loving friends, mastering line level is key to achieving high-quality sound in your recordings and live performances.
+Well, mastering line level is key to achieving high-quality sound in your recordings and live performances.
 It ensures that your audio gear plays well together and avoids any unwanted noise or distortion.

 For instance, let’s say you’re recording a vocalist with a condenser microphone.
 You connect the mic to a preamp, which amplifies the mic’s weak signal to line level.
 From there, you send the signal to an audio interface or mixer, which expects a specific line level to work optimally.